Description

 Using this definition on our asset we see for example:

-• Looking at the annual performance (CAGR) of 4.1% in the last 5 years of Short Term Bond Strategy, we see it is relatively higher, thus better in comparison to the benchmark SHY (1.2%)
+• Looking at the annual return (CAGR) of 4.1% in the last 5 years of Short Term Bond Strategy, we see it is relatively greater, thus better in comparison to the benchmark SHY (1.2%)

-• During the last 3 years, the compounded annual growth rate (CAGR) is 4.1%, which is greater, thus better than the value of 1% from the benchmark.
+• Compared with SHY (1.1%) in the period of the last 3 years, the compounded annual growth rate (CAGR) of 4% is greater, thus better.

 Volatility: